Gabriel-vzh2vs/Modelling-And-Simulation-Public-Release/Chapter_Introduction-to-Simulation/section_warmup.md

 # Preview, prerequisites, and preparation  #

 Do you already know modeling and simulation?
 Do you have the required prerequisites for this book?
-Give the following problems a shot to see for yourself.
+Give the following problems a try to see where you stand.
 If you have already tackled very similar problems and feel confident, feel free to skip.
 If not, we recommend that you break out your pen, paper, and computer.
-Do not use Copilot or ChatGPT; that would be utterly pointless.
+Give them a good effort.
+Do not use Copilot, ChatGPT, or similar tools.
+That would be utterly pointless.

 (sec:intro_breakdown)=
 ## System Breakdown ##